-NOTE 16 - COVID-19 PANDEMIC SUBSEQUENT EVENT:
+NOTE 15 - COVID-19 PANDEMIC SUBSEQUENT EVENT:

 On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency stemming from a new strain of coronavirus that was spreading globally (the "COVID-19 outbreak").
 On March 11, 2020, the WHO classified the COVID-19 outbreak as a pandemic, triggering volatility in financial markets and a significant negative impact on the global economy.
-The COVID-19 pandemic has developed rapidly in 2020 and remains a quickly evolving situation.
+The COVID-19 pandemic has developed rapidly through 2020 and 2021 and remains an evolving situation.
 As a result of the spread of COVID-19, economic uncertainties have arisen which are likely to negatively impact economic activity.
-The Authority is not able to estimate the effects of the COVID-19 pandemic for fiscal year 2021.
+The Authority is not able to estimate the effects of the COVID-19 pandemic for fiscal year 2022.